 What support is available?

-The UK charity Pregnancy Sickness Support (PSS) has a helpline which is open Monday to Friday 9am-4.30pm and can offer information and support to women, their partners or family members.
+The UK charity Pregnancy Sickness Support (PSS) has a helpline and webchat which is open Monday to Friday 9am-4.30pm and can offer information and support to women, their partners or family members.
 The charity also has a 1-2-1 support network of volunteers whom you can be matched with for support as well as a website forum for 24/7 support online.

 The importance of recognising and seeking help